 In a life replete with surprises, one of the first is that Hart wasn’t born Catholic, though she was named after another nun, her Aunt Dolores Marie.

-Dolores Hicks was born in 1938 to teenage parents named Bert and Harriet, who were both aspiring actors.
+Dolores Hicks was born on October 20, 1938, to teenage parents named Bert and Harriet, who were both aspiring actors.
 She would primarily be raised by two grandparents in Chicago.
 Her father, following his dream to be in the pictures, departed for Hollywood, leaving behind a 3-year-old Hart.

 She grew up around family, including a great-grandmother who would routinely bestow advice of the heart to her as she braided her granddaughter’s locks: “Don’t ever cut your hair, dear, until it’s really love.”